-Step 5 - Choose how the data (or reference) will be scaled before metrics calculation.
-The data can be scaled to the reference or vice versa.
+Step 7 - Choose how the data (or reference) will be scaled before metrics calculation.
+The data can be scaled to the reference (default) or vice versa.
+Note that in an intercomparision validation (with multiple datasets), only scaling to reference is possible.
 The scaling method determines how values of one dataset are mapped onto the value range of the other dataset for better comparability.

 The following metrics are calculated during the validation process: